Driving through the narrow streets of New Orleans can be frustrating. It can also be dangerous, and multiple collisions happen every day.

 Dangerous Lane Changes

-Aside from tailgating, impatient drivers in New Orleans have a few other bad habits.
-Other aggressive driving maneuvers include overtaking a vehicle and cutting someone off in the midst of a dangerous lane change.
+Aside from tailgating, impatient drivers in New Orleans have other bad habits.
+Other aggressive driving maneuvers include overtaking a vehicle and cutting someone off during a dangerous lane change.
 This aggression can surprise other drivers and cause them to stop abruptly.
 Sideswipe accidents and multi-car pile-ups can happen as a result of this behavior.

 Additionally, when it comes to motorcycle accidents, motorcycle riders sometimes put themselves at risk by riding in between lanes of slow or stationary traffic.
 This maneuver, known as lane-splitting, is illegal in Louisiana.

 Dangerous New Orleans Roads